nerevu/CVInsight/README.md

 # Resume Analysis

-A powerful tool for extracting and analyzing information from resumes using Large Language Models (LLMs).
+A powerful tool for extracting and analyzing information from resumes using Large Language Models (LLMs) with a plugin-based architecture.

 ## Overview

 Resume Analysis is a Python-based application that helps streamline the resume review process by automatically extracting key information from PDF and DOCX resumes.
-The system uses Google's Gemini models to process and extract structured data from unstructured resume text.
+The system uses Google's Gemini models to process and extract structured data from unstructured resume text through a flexible plugin architecture.

 ## Features

+- **Plugin-Based Architecture**: Easily extend functionality by adding new plugins
 - **Multiple Resume Formats**: Supports both PDF and DOCX resume file formats
 - **Profile Extraction**: Extracts basic information like name, contact number, and email
-- **Skills Analysis**: Identifies technical and soft skills from resumes
+- **Skills Analysis**: Identifies skills from resumes
 - **Education History**: Extracts educational qualifications with institution names, dates, and degrees
 - **Work Experience**: Analyzes professional experience with company names, roles, and dates
 - **Years of Experience**: Calculates total professional experience based on work history